samuelzyx/spotify-api/HowToProvideSecurity.md

 ### Step 5: Apply Middleware to Protected Routes

-Use the created middleware on the route groups you want to protect:
+Use the created middleware on the route groups we want to protect:

 ```go
 func main() {